 The Broad Chare, Newcastle

-Still one of my very favourite of restaurants in town.
+Still one of my very favourite restaurants in town.
 Using restaurant loosely, it is a gastropub, without any airs or graces, just quality cooking every time.
 Whether you’re just in the market for a pint and a scotch egg, or three courses of finely honed comfort food, you’re in good hands every step of the way.
 Best Sunday lunch in town, too.

 Dishes £7 – £22.